mleinart/cookbook-overridable/README.md

 Todo
 ====
-* Multiple `flex_template` calls that refer to the same base filename within separate paths will all be overridden by the same file with no way to separate them out
+* Multiple `overridable_template` calls that refer to the same base filename within separate paths will all be overridden by the same file with no way to separate them out